moveplus-app/moveplus-legal/index.md

 **Last Updated: May 9, 2026**

-Move+ (operated by the **Amaya Ecosystem**) is committed to protecting your privacy.
+Move+ is committed to protecting your privacy.
 This policy explains how we collect, use, and safeguard your information when you use our hybrid Web2/Web3 fitness application.

 ### 1. DATA WE COLLECT